India's first indigenous aircraft carrier Vikrant likely to be commissioned by early 2021: Sources

 Aviation trials would also take a year or so after that, they said.
 Navy Chief Admiral Karambir Singh on December 3 had said that Vikrant will be fully operational by 2022 and it will have a fleet of MiG-29K aircraft.

-The first indigenous aircraft carrier Vikrant complemented with MiG-29K aircraft will be showcased as part of the Navy's tableau during the ceremonial parade on Rajpath on the Republic Day, officials said.
+The first indigenous aircraft carrier Vikrant along with MiG-29K aircraft will be showcased as part of the Navy's tableau during the ceremonial parade on Rajpath on Republic Day, officials said.
+"This not only depicts the strength of the Indian Navy but is representative of the Navy's total commitment to the Make in India initiative of the government," the official said.

+The basic design of the indigenous aircraft carrier was done by the Indian Navy's Directorate of Naval Design and was developed into a detailed one by the design team of CSL.
+The ship has a length of over 260 m and breadth of 60 m.
+It has two take-off runways and a landing strip with three arrester wires, capable of operating STOBAR aircraft including the indigenous LCA, as well as a range of helicopters with hangar facilities, officials had earlier said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)